 About Rascally Rabbit Rescue

-Rascally Rabbit Rescue and Critter Haven of Arizona, Inc. was founded August 28th, 2006.
+Rascally Rabbit Rescue and Critter Haven of Arizona was founded August 28th, 2006.
 Since that date, RRR has rescued numerous rabbits, gerbils, hamsters and guinea pigs.

-We are an All-Volunteer Run, Not-for-Profit Rescue organization dedicated to rescuing and rehabilitating small animals.
+We are an All-Volunteer Run rescue organization dedicated to rescuing and rehabilitating small animals.
 We dedicat a lot of time to educating the public about these wonderful pets.
 Our rescue, though small, is slowly growing.
 We now have 3 directors, 3 foster homes and a few volunteers who attend events.
 We always need foster homes to keep our rescue growing and allow current foster homes to only foster a few at a time.
 Anyone interested in fostering is encouraged to apply.

 We keep all of our rescue pets in foster homes so they are properly rehabilitated and learn to trust humans again.
 Keeping them in foster homes doesn't allow us to rescue hords of animals, however it allows us to keep each animal happier and healthier with plenty of food, exercise and loving care.